sensu/sensu-docs/content/sensu-go/5.10/guides/scale-event-storage.md

 The above illustrates connecting to the `sensu_events` database, listing the tables in the database, and requesting a list of all entities reporting keepalives.

-### Reverting to built-in datastore
+### Revert to built-in datastore (#revert-to-builtin-datastore)

-If for any reason you wish to revert to the default etcd event store, you can do so by deleting the PostgresConfig resource.
-In this example, my-postgres.yml contains the same configuration as we used to configure the enterprise event store earlier in this document:
+If you want to revert to the default etcd event store, delete the PostgresConfig resource.
+In this example, my-postgres.yml contains the same configuration you used to configure the enterprise event store earlier in this guide:

 {{< highlight shell >}}
 sensuctl delete -f my-postgres.yml